Pyr-000/YetAnotherStableDiffusion/README.md

 # Usage & Features
 - Features include text-to-image, image-to-image (including cycling), and options for precision/devices to control generation speed and memory usage.
 StableDiffusion is supported for both version 1.x and version 2.x, including custom models.
   - Advanced prompt manipulation options including mixing, concatenation, custom in-prompt weights and (per-token) CLIP-skip settings are available.
-  - Additional memory optimisation options include (automatic) sequential batching, attention slicing and CPU offloading (see: [Optimisation settings](#device-performace-and-optimization-settings))
+  - Additional memory optimisation options include (automatic) sequential batching, the usage of xformers attention by default, attention/vae slicing and CPU offloading (see: [Optimisation settings](#device-performace-and-optimization-settings))
 - Animating prompt interpolations is possible for both image-to-image cycling and text-to-image (`-cfi`, see: [Additional Flags](#additional-flags)).
 - `prompts`, `seeds`, and other relevant arguments will be stored in PNG metadata by default.
 - For every generated output, an image will be saved in `outputs/generated`.
 When multiple images are batched at once, this singular image will be a grid, with the individual images being saved in `outputs/generated/individual`.
 Additionally, each generated output will produce a text file in `outputs/generated/unpub` of the same filename, containing the prompt and additional arguments.
 This can be used for maintaining an external image gallery.